Elmore, Illinois

 Elmore is a small, unincorporated settlement in the northwest corner of Millbrook Township, Peoria County, Illinois.
 The Spoon River runs nearby.

 It did have one church, a United Methodist Church, but it closed in 2008.
 The church building was built in 1865 and 1866 by Presbyterians/Congregationalists then later sold to Methodists.
-The building is still being maintained by a benevolent organization.
+The building has since been renovated into a house and no longer resembles the original structure which used to be maintained by the people of the town on a volunteer basis before being sold by the Methodists.